aliakakis/Q/README.md

 # Q
-This is a very simple jQuery like DOM manipulation library
+This is a very simple jQuery like DOM manipulation library.
+In some cases I found my self using 3 methods from jQuery, css(), addClass() and removeClass().
+Don't get my wrong I love jQuery but it is a very "heavy" library for simple stuff.
+Therefore this library was born.
+It has the bare minimum and even some helper static methods.
+The beauty is that you can remove the methods you are not interested in.
+I hope that you find this tiny library useful.

 # Example
 - Pass a css selector e.g. #id, .class, div